RodrigoSdeCarvalho/lia/lia-src/docs/usage.md

-# LIA Command-Line Tool Help Guide
+# LiA Command-Line Tool Help Guide

-LIA (Linux Assistant) is a command-line tool designed to help you store, manage, and execute your frequently used Linux commands and scripts efficiently.
+LiA (Linux Assistant) is a command-line tool designed to help you store, manage, and execute your frequently used Linux commands and scripts efficiently.

-Below is a guide on how to use each LIA command, with a focus on the `add` command.
+Below is a guide on how to use each LiA command, with a focus on the `add` command.

 ---